Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ## Flexible Training Scenarios

-While the discussion so-far has mostly focused on training a single agent, with ML-Agents, several training scenarios are possible.
+While the discussion so-far has mostly focused on training a single Agent, with ML-Agents, several training scenarios are possible.
 We are excited to see what kinds of novel and fun environments the community creates.
-For those new to training intelligent agents, below are a few examples that can serve as
+For those new to training intelligent Agents, below are a few examples that can serve as
 inspiration:

 - Single-Agent.
 A single Agent linked to a single Brain, with its own reward signal.
-The traditional way of training an agent.
+The traditional way of training an Agent.
 An example is any single-player game, such as Chicken.
 [Video Link](https://www.youtube.com/watch?v=fiQsmdwEGT8&feature=youtu.be).
 - Simultaneous Single-Agent.
 Multiple independent Agents with independent reward